 Gratitude journals are a great tool to help you keep track of the good things in your life.
-Journaling is a simple way to provide a new perspective on what is important to you and what you truly appreciate in your life.
+Journaling can give you a new perspective on what is important to you and what you truly appreciate in your life, and it is very easy to do.
 The difference between a mindful gratitude journal and just journaling is the focus on gratitude.

-Engaging in the practice of gratitude journaling works best only if it's done a few times a week.
+Gratitude journaling is best when you only do it a few times each week.
 Before you begin journaling, take time to think about what you are grateful for.
 Start with just one to three things each time you journal.
+Really go into depth instead of trying to make a long list.
 Be sure to include why you are grateful.
 Reflect on what your life might be like without the blessings you are writing about.